 - Windows Virtual Machine (Lab edition only)

-- Chromebooks (K12 only, Managed Chromebooks only, separate app, runs in kiosk mode)
+- Chromebooks with ChromeOS 88 and above (K12 only, Managed Chromebooks only, separate app, runs in kiosk mode)

 *Note: iPad users could experience some compatibility issues with the upgraded Test tool.